dbmdz/iiif-server-hymir/README.md

 ```

 ### Image and presentation manifest resolving

+Based on unique resource identifiers the server tries to resolve identifiers to a "file:" or "http:" path.
+The resolving rules (one rule per line) are configurable with regular expressions in YML-files.

 After application server unpacked Hymir-WAR, you can configure file (image and presentation manifest) resolving